official-inquiries/climate-action-us-senate-2014/pages/opening-booker.md

 edit: true
 ---

-* TOC
-{:toc}

-OPENING STATEMENT OF HON.
+## OPENING STATEMENT OF HON.
 KIRSTEN GILLIBRAND,
-U.S. SENATOR FROM THE STATE OF NEW YORK
+##U.S. SENATOR FROM THE STATE OF NEW YORK

 Senator GILLIBRAND.
 Thank you, Senator Whitehouse, for chairing this hearing today on the need to act on climate change and for your leadership in the Senate to continue to raise the ur-